 Whilst all complaints will be investigated we recognise that when an enquiry is made there is a high expectation for the matter to be resolved quickly and delays can be frustrating.
 Due to the large number of enforcement enquiries we receive it is necessary for them to be prioritised and the available resources allocated appropriately and proportionately.
 Below is the Council's classes of prioritisation.

 Priority 1

-- Breaches of conditions for major development - Demolition or alterations to Listed Buildings - Unauthorised felling of trees either in a Conservation Area, covered by a TPO or protected by planning condition
+- 1 - Breaches of planning conditions for major development - Demolition or alterations to Listed Buildings - Unauthorised felling/inadequate protection measures of trees either in a Conservation Area, covered by a TPO or protected by planning condition

 Priority 2